negrinho/deep_architect/docs/source/tutorials/new_modules.rst

                 self._is_done = True

-The reader will not get all the details by looking at this, but the main idea is that the substitution module has some hyperparameters associated to it and a substitution function that returns a graph fragment that is used in the same place of where the substitution module was before the substitution.
+The reader may not get all the details by looking at this, but the main idea is that the substitution module has some hyperparameters associated to it and a substitution function that returns a graph fragment that is used in the same place of where the substitution module was before the substitution.